sedders123/phial/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Actual Behaviour**
-A clear and concise of description of what *actually* happened.
+A clear and concise description of what *actually* happened.

-Include any stack traces or error messages here
+Include any error messages here

 **Versions (please complete the following information):**
  - OS: [e.g. Ubuntu 18.04]